Alcazaba of Mérida

 Inside is an aljibe, a rainwater tank including a cistern to collect and filter water from the river.

 The Alcazaba is accessed from the Puente Romano through a small enclosure, traditionally known Alcarazejo.
 This was used to check the traffic of pedestrians and goods to the city.
 Annexed is the military area, whose gate is flanked by two towers; over the horseshoe-shaped arc is an inscription celebrating Abd ar-Rahman's patronage of the work.

 Also annexed to the Alcazaba was a convent of the Order of Santiago, currently home to the council of the Extremadura community.

+The fortress has yielded other excavated areas containing remnants predating its construction.
+These include a well-preserved segment of a Roman road, which also extends to the Morerías Archaeological Area, and an urban Roman dwelling that has undergone multiple renovations and faces the same street.
+Additionally, a portion of the Roman wall is visible, adjacent to a powerful buttress constructed using recycled granite fragments.
+Similar to the Morerías Archaeological Area, this buttress is believed to date back to the fifth century AD.